derecles/epl-possession-analysis/README.md

 I defined a match outcome as the points earned by a given team in a given match.
 See [here](https://en.wikipedia.org/wiki/Premier_League#Competition_format) for more information.

-There are 3 potential outcomes to a match based on the number of goals scored by each team:
+The 3 potential outcomes to a match are based on the number of goals scored by each team:
 ```
 ---------------------------------------------------------------------------------------------------
 | Goals Scored                                     | Outcome                                      |